Hoyasumii/avengers-endgame/README.md

 BRUCE BANNER: What?
 I..I see this as an absolute win!

-[We cut to see Steve sitting outside the Avengers Compound, s
+[We cut to see Steve sitting outside the Avengers Compound, st